> Trade Association Compliance | CANADIAN COMPETITION LAW

 (Section 45)

-Section 45 of the Competition Act (conspiracy), which is in many cases the most important section for trade and professional associations to understand and comply with, contains three criminal conspiracy offences.
-The investigation and prosecution of criminal conspiracies also remains a top enforcement priority for the Bureau.
+Section 45 of the Competition Act (conspiracy), which is in many cases the most important section for trade and professional associations to understand and comply with, prohibits a number of types of criminal conspiracy offences including price-fixing agreements between competitors.

-Following amendments to section 45 in June 2022, no poach and wage-fixing agreements among competing employers are also criminal offences.
+Following amendments to section 45 in June 2022, wage-fixing and no-poaching agreements between employers are also now criminal offences.
 These amendments came into force on June 23, 2023.

 Under section 45 of the Competition Act, the following three types of “hard core” anti-competitive agreements between competitors or potential competitors are criminal offences: